-Sashes will be of a dark red/crimson Highland Officer's pattern for current Pipe/Drum Major and of red worsted for current Pipe Sergeants and Drum Sergeants.
+Sashes shall be of a dark red/crimson Highland Officer's pattern for current Pipe/Drum Major and of red worsted for current Pipe Sergeants and Drum Sergeants.

 3.I.1.
 Manner of Wear - Sashes will be worn from the right shoulder to the left hip by the Drum Major, Pipe Sergeants and Drum Sergeants with the tassels just behind the left hip; and will be worn outside the Waist Belt.
 The Pipe Major may opt to wear the sash from either shoulder.
-Sashes will be worn with the Tropical Blue, Service Dress, Full Dress Blue, and Dinner Dress Blue uniforms (including when the Wooly-Pully Sweater is worn) and may, at the option of the individual, be worn with the Dinner Dress Blue/White Jacket uniform.
+Sashes will be worn with the Tropical Blue, Service Dress, Full Dress Blue, and Dinner Dress Blue and Doublet uniforms (including when the Wooly-Pully Sweater is worn) and may, at the option of the individual, be worn with the Dinner Dress Blue/White Jacket uniform.
 When the sash is worn with the Dinner Dress Blue/White Jacket Uniform, it is worn over the shirt but inside the Jacket.
 When worn with a Waist Coat, it is worn outside the Waist Coat but inside the Jacket.
+When worn with Doublets, it is worn over the Doublets, under the Plaid, under the cross belt and over the waist belt.